The Best In Gardening | Problem Solvers

 Fragrant Viburnum.
 This smells heavenly, rivaling gardenia, but easier to grow!
 My favorites are Burkwoodii and Carlesii.
 Yum.

 Hope you got some good ideas and I answered a question or solved a problem for you.
-Let me know if you have another one!
-Next time we’ll be talking Books and Screens, and then we’re gonna talk travel while I take you back down south, near Savannah this time!
+Let me know if you have any questions for me!